 Mean score of companies in the Electrical Machinery Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2022, CentroMotion reported total carbon emissions of approximately 362,000,000 kg CO2e, comprising 17,838,000 kg CO2e from Scope 1, 38,434,000 kg CO2e from Scope 2, and a significant 326,990,000 kg CO2e from Scope 3 emissions.
-The Scope 3 emissions included categories such as capital goods (13,631,000 kg CO2e), business travel (472,000 kg CO2e), and employee commute (3,898,000 kg CO2e).
-Comparatively, in 2021, the company emitted about 19,826,000 kg CO2e from Scope 1 and Scope 2 combined, with no Scope 3 data disclosed for that year.
-In 2020, the total emissions from Scope 1 and 2 were approximately 16,327,000 kg CO2e.
-CentroMotion has set ambitious near-term reduction targets, aiming to decrease physical waste per person by 15% by 2025 at its Breda HQ, relative to 2021 levels.
-This commitment reflects the company's focus on sustainability and waste reduction, although specific carbon reduction targets have not been disclosed.
-The emissions data is cascaded from CentroMotion, which is the parent organization, indicating a structured approach to sustainability within its corporate family.
-Overall, CentroMotion's climate commitments demonstrate a proactive stance towards managing and reducing its carbon footprint in alignment with industry standards.
+In 2022, CentroMotion reported total carbon emissions of approximately 362,000,000 kg CO2e, comprising 17,838,000 kg CO2e from Scope 1, 38,434,000 kg CO2e from Scope 2, and 326,990,000 kg CO2e from Scope 3 emissions.
+This data reflects a significant increase in emissions compared to previous years, with 2021 emissions totalling approximately 19,826,000 kg CO2e and 2020 emissions at approximately 16,327,000 kg CO2e.
+CentroMotion has set ambitious near-term reduction targets, aiming to decrease physical waste per person by 15% by 2025 at their Breda HQ, compared to 2021 levels.
+This commitment applies to both Scope 1 and Scope 2 emissions, indicating a proactive approach to sustainability.
+The emissions data is cascaded from CentroMotion, which is a current subsidiary, and reflects the company's ongoing efforts to address climate change and improve environmental performance.

 Access structured emissions data, company-specific emission factors, and source documents